 The Caine College of the Arts Advancement Council assists the CCA Advancement Officer in fulfilling development goals for the college, its programs, and its special projects and serve at the invitation of the Dean.
 They are members of the broader community and advocates of the arts.
 They have also established an endowed scholarship for CCA students.
 Current members of the CCA Advancement Council are:

-A native of San Diego, Karla Axtell has had a love for music all her life.
-She started piano at age 8 and has been accompanying choirs and soloists since 5th grade.
-She began her undergraduate studies at BYU and then continued her studies at USU where she received her bachelor of music degree in piano.
-She taught piano to many memorable students for over thirty years.
-Karla has been an accompanist for the Cache Children’s Cantate Choir and loved all of the singers, especially her daughters who participated in the choir.
-She has served in her community as an accompanist for numerous events and soloists.
-She is currently a rehearsal accompanist for the American Festival Chorus under the direction of Craig Jessop.
+Karla Axtell is a native of San Diego, California.
+She has had a love for music all her life.
+She started piano at the age of eight and has been accompanying choirs and soloists since fifth grade.
+She received her Bachelor of Music degree in piano and has taught for over 20 years.
+Karla was an accompanist for the Cache Children’s Cantate Choir and loved all of the singers, especially her daughters, who participated in the choir.
+She is currently a rehearsal accompanist for the American Festival Chorus.

-Karla and her husband, Bruce, live in Hyde Park.
-They have six daughters, two sons, and 18 grandchildren.
-She enjoys going to the Utah Symphony, reading, walking, skiing, traveling, and her hobby farm of rabbits, chickens, and alpacas.
+Karla and her husband, Bruce have six daughters, two sons, and twenty one grandchildren, with another on the way.
+She enjoys reading, walking, skiing, traveling, and her hobby farm of rabbits, chickens, and alpacas.

-David and Kathy have attend hundreds of opera, chamber music, orchestral, and choral performances all over the world and have season subscriptions dating back more than 50 years.
-His wife shares his interest in music and she is a talented singer and pianist.
-They love to travel and incorporate their interest in music and history into trips to many countries, especially Europe.
+David and Kathy have attended hundreds of opera, chamber music, orchestral, and choral performances all over the world and have season subscriptions dating back more than 50 years.
+He has enjoyed new musical endeavors, such as learning to play the organ.
+His wife shares his interest in music, and she is a talented singer and pianist.
+They love to travel and incorporate their interest in music and history into trips to many countries, especially in Europe.

 In addition to his rich musical background, David is very involved with genealogical research with a special emphasis on Cornwall and the Netherlands.
 He has written articles on Cornish research and has ongoing participation as the online parish clerk for two parishes there.
 He is also part of a Cornish organization that is involved in the preservation and transcribing of old records to aid others with their research, and provides volunteer online assistance to people around the world who are seeking their Cornish roots.